-Train travel is the most convenient, enjoyable and unarguably romantic way to get around Scotland.
-On popular routes – including the coast-to-coast Kyle Line and four-day Caledonian colossus the West Highland Line – some of Scotland’s most wildly beautiful scenery unfolds before you like a film.
-Punctuate your journey with stop-offs to explore historic castles, walk around a loch, or sample a few drams of whisky.
-And if cabin fever doesn’t bother you, consider including a tour of the Hebrides.
-Expert vacation companies can craft tailor made rail-sail itineraries while ensuring your berths are reserved all-round.
-Find out more in our Scotland railway vacations guide.
+Train travel is the most convenient, enjoyable and unarguably romantic way to get around the UK.
+On popular routes – including the Lake District and the Caledonian colossus, the West Highland Line – some of the UK’s most wildly beautiful scenery unfolds before you like a film.
+Punctuate your journey with stop-offs to explore castles, walk around a loch, or sample a pint (or two).
+And if you’ve got time on your side, consider an epic two-week border-hopping tour.
+Find out more in our UK railway vacations guide.